 Hospital Cleaning Best Practices: How to Keep Patients and Staff Safe

-Keeping the facility safe for visiting patients and health care workers should be a priority for any hospital, but this isn't always the case.
+Keeping healthcare facilities safe for patients and health care workers should be a priority for any hospital, but this isn’t always the case.
 According to the Centers for Disease Control and Prevention (CDC), almost 100,000 people die every year from diseases acquired inside US hospitals.
-This scary statistic highlights some of the failures of traditional cleaning systems.
-Here are the hospital cleaning best practices suggested by North American public health officials and Kaivac Cleaning Systems.
+This scary statistic highlights some of the failures of traditional cleaning and disinfection systems.
+Here are the hospital cleaning procedures and methods suggested by North American public health officials and Kaivac Cleaning Systems.

-As in public restrooms and school facilities, every hospital administrator should direct staff to focus on the most-touched surfaces.
-These include bed rails, doorknobs, phones, and remote controls in patients' rooms.
+As in public restrooms and school facilities, every hospital administrator should direct staff to focus on the most-touched surfaces for infection control.
+These include bed rails, doorknobs, phones, and remote controls in patients’ rooms.
 Since more people have touched these areas, there is a greater likelihood of dangerous bacteria.

 One of the biggest mistakes in modern commercial cleaning is starting from the dirtiest places, usually the restroom, and moving to cleaner parts of the facility.
 There are so many chances to spread disease-causing soils from a bathroom or kitchen when mops and rags are part of the cleaning system.
 Hospital cleaning should progress from the rooms of the healthiest patients to the restrooms in the wards with the sickest patients.

 Probably the biggest challenge for health care cleaning crews is removing and disposing of contaminants right where they are in the hospital.
 Mops and rags are almost guaranteed to bring bacteria to other parts of the facility.
-Kaivac's No-Touch Cleaning System offers the most complete solution to this problem.
-Using a revolutionary technique of spraying, vacuuming, and disposing of contaminants, your cleaning crew can be certain that bacteria doesn't leave the room.
+Kaivac’s No-Touch Cleaning System offers the most complete solution to this problem.
+Using a revolutionary technique of spraying, vacuuming, and disposing of contaminants, your cleaning crew can be certain that prevention and control of bacteria doesn’t spread from the patient’s room.